AI Exam

 Aortic Dissection

-- CT angiography demonstrates a dissection flap and true/false lumens.
+- CT angiography shows dissection flap and true/false lumens

 Pulmonary Embolism (PE)

-- Acute pleuritic chest pain, dyspnea, and hypoxemia.
+- Acute pleuritic chest pain, dyspnoea, and hypoxaemia

 Gastrointestinal and Musculoskeletal Mimics